 It Took John Garfield Five Years to Say Yes to Hollywood

 John Garfield was first approached by the major Hollywood studios for a film contract in 1931, after shining in a small Broadway role.
 Feeling he had more to learn about acting, and that the New York stage, not Hollywood, was the place to do it, Julie said no.

 But Hollywood came calling again after Julie landed the starring role in a non-Group Theatre production, the light and very commercial Having Wonderful Time.
 The play became one of the hit Broadway shows of 1937, thanks in large part to the critically praised performance of Jules Garfield.

-The attractive Warner’s contract, coupled with the Group’s increasingly condescending attitude towards him for finding commercial success in Having Wonderful Time, made Julie reconsider the offer.
+The attractive Warner’s contract, coupled with the Group’s increasingly condescending attitude towards him for the commercial success of Having Wonderful Time, made Julie reconsider the offer.
 Most likely, the final straw that pushed Julie to sign with Warners was the Group’s refusal to cast him in the lead role of Clifford Odets’ latest play, Golden Boy, even though Odets wrote the role expressly for Julie.

 He Went to Hollywood to Fail

 Julie went to Hollywood fully expecting to find himself back home in New York after making the two films his new contract required.
 He never expected Warner Bros. to renew his option, and keep him at the studio for seven years.
 As John Garfield remembered: